Cghlewis/data-mgmt-ed-research-book/_book/13-data-storage.md

 3. Design your folder structure according to your style guide.
     - Following your style guide, create a folder structure **before** team members begin storing files so that they are stored consistently.
-      - If not already designated in your style guide, note that a best practice, and possibly a mandate from your institution, is to store your participant tracking database separately from your research study data (i.e., a separate folder with restricted access).
-Not only does the participant tracking database contain personally identifiable information (PII), it is also the one linking key between your study codes and your participant names and should not be stored alongside your datasets.
-      - Similarly, any informed consent forms collected electronically should also not be stored alongside research study data.
-They should be stored in a separate, secure location.
+      - –	Importantly, make sure to set up your structure in a way that stores identifiable information (e.g., participant tracking database, consent forms) separate from your research study data.

 4. Set up additional security systems.
     - Data backups